High Performance Computing Center North

 On the computers at HPC2N there is a directory called /scratch.
-It is a local disc area, usually pretty fast but rather small.
-It is intended for saving (temporary) files you create or need during your computations.
+It is a small local area split between the user using the node and it can be used saving (temporary) files you create or need during your computations.
 Please do not save files in /scratch you don't need when not running jobs on the machine, and please make sure your job removes any temporary files it creates.

 When anybody need more space than available on /scratch, we will remove the oldest/largest files without any notices.